TempestNetworks/zephyr-rp-docs/pages/rules/anti-cheat-policy.md

 If needed, we may ask to conduct a PC check, using approved third-party tools.
 - ✅ Consent is required.
 - 🚫 No spyware.
-No remote desktop.
 No hidden tools.
 - ❌ Refusing a PC check without clear communication may result in permanent removal.
 - 🧾 We Don’t Sell Safety If you're caught cheating, exploiting, or IRL trading, you cannot buy your way back.
 No paid unbans.
 No exceptions.